sc0ttwad3/node-scaffold/README.md

 See latest POCKET links for some best practise npm and related articles that would be of use here.

+And see if there is a reason to use this scaffold instead of one of the many \*-cli tools?

 ### Multiple builds (`main`, `module`)

 Need to update this scaffold with updated HTML boilerplate.
 Module builds are coming soon.